On this page:

-- A letter of intent to participate in CCP should be submitted to your school no later than May 1.
+- A letter of intent to participate in CCP should be submitted to your school.

-- All the steps below must be completed by the specified dates to be considered for the program at Wright State.
+- All the steps below must be completed to be considered for the program at Wright State.

 - Additional procedures are required for non-public and home-schooled students.

 If you are a current CCP student at Wright State, you do NOT submit a new application for the Fall 2022–23 school year.
 You DO complete a letter of intent letting your school district and state know that you plan to participate for the upcoming year.

 Students who applied to College Credit Plus last year but did not register for classes, DO need to reapply to College Credit Plus.

 - Complete and submit the online College Credit Plus Application by August 1